Diamond Springs Car Accident & Personal Injury Lawyer

-Traumatic accidents take place in the blink of an eye, and a person’s response is often instinctual.
-But what if you took some time and learned what should be done before an accident happens?
-When and if the time comes, you’ll be ready for it.
-Here are a few tips about what to do after a car crash you may find useful:
+Traumatic accidents occur in the blink of an eye, and a person's response is often instinctual.
+But what if you took time and learned what should be done before an accident happens?
+When and if the time comes, you'll be ready for it.
+Here are a few tips about what to do after a car crash you may find helpful:

 - Be calm: Don't let your emotions get the better of you.
 Focus on what you need to do and do it.

-- Check for injuries: Check the occupants of your vehicle and others involved in the crash to see if anyone is injured, if you can do so safely.
+- Check for injuries: Check the occupants of your vehicle and others involved in the crash to see if anyone is injured and if you can do so safely.
 If there are injuries, call 911, and tell them what happened.

 - Call the police: Call the California Highway Patrol if you are on the highway or in a rural area.
-In the city, it is best to call the local police to report the accident.
-It is a good idea to have the numbers for both in your glove compartment or on your smartphone.
+It is best to call the local police to report the accident in the city.
+Having the numbers for both in your glove compartment and on your smartphone is a good idea.

-- Take pictures: The saying "a picture is worth a thousand words" is never more valid than when you are in a car accident.
-Take photos of all cars, including your own, that were involved in the car wreck.
+- Take pictures: Take photos of all cars, including your own, that was involved in the car wreck.
 Take special note of damage and marks on the road.
-Some marks such as skid marks can let investigators know if the other vehicle made any attempt to stop before hitting you.
-The absence of skid marks means he or she did not brake, a possible sign of drunk driving.
+Some skid marks could inform investigators if the other vehicle attempted to stop before hitting you.
+The absence of skid marks means they did not brake, a possible sign of drunk driving.
 If the driver braked too hard, the mark will be pronounced and could indicate the driver was speeding.
-Your attorney can employ experts in reconstructing the accident who will use the length and intensity of the skid mark as well as other factors.
+Your attorney can employ experts in reconstructing the accident who will use the length and intensity of the skid mark and other factors.
 You might want to take a picture of landmarks or street signs to get a precise location.

-- Exchange information: Exchanging information such as contact information, registration, and drivers license numbers with the other driver is important.
-Obtain the other driver’s information as well as the contact info of the other occupants in the vehicle.
+- Exchange information: Exchanging information such as contact information, registration, and driver's license numbers with the other driver.
+Obtain the other driver's information and the contact info of the other occupants in the vehicle.

 - Call your insurance company: You are obligated to let the insurer know you had an accident and where it occurred.
 You can tell them your attorney will be calling them soon on your behalf.

-- Call your lawyer: The sooner he or she can start investigating the crash, the less likely that evidence will be lost.
+- Call an accident lawyer: The sooner they start investigating the crash, the less likely evidence will be lost.

-Watch the following video by Diamond Springs Car Accident Attorney, Ed Smith, with tips on how to chose a personal injury lawyer:What a Diamonds Springs Personal Injury Lawyer Can Do for You
+Watch the following video for tips on choosing the best personal injury lawyer for your case.What a Diamonds Springs Auto Accident Attorney Can Do for You

-I’m Ed Smith, a Diamond Springs car accident and personal injury lawyer.
-When you or someone close to you is injured in a car accident, you may suffer serious injuries and experience financial difficulties.
-Concentrating on your health is most important at a time like this, and an experienced attorney can give you the help you need to recover damages.
-The attorney can investigate the accident, review police reports and/or medical records as well as work with experts to find out how the accident happened.
-Call me at (530) 392-9400 locally or (800) 404-5400, if you are out of the area, for free and friendly advice.
-Some clients are more comfortable contacting me online and choose to use the convenient contact form on my website, AutoAccident.com.
+When someone close to you is injured in a car accident, you may suffer severe injuries and experience financial difficulties.
+Concentrating on your health is most important at this time, and an experienced attorney can give you the help you need to recover damages.
+The attorney can investigate the accident, review police reports and/or medical records, and work with experts to determine how the accident happened.
+Call our experienced Diamond Springs personal injury lawyers for free and friendly advice at (530) 392-9400 locally or (800) 404-5400.
+Some clients are more comfortable contacting us through our convenient contact form on our website, AutoAccident.com.